Albert Benjamin Prescott: Contribution to the pharmaceutical education

 Revolutionary changes in the curriculum of pharmaceutical education were one of Dr. Prescott’s biggest accomplishments.
 Throughout the nineteenth century, a prerequisite for the higher level pharmaceutical study was based mostly on apprenticeship programs where pharmacists learned on a practical basis.
 According to professor Edward Parrish, member of the Philadelphia College of Pharmacy, the goal of the apprenticeship programs were to give students a pre-professional experience and prepare them for admission to courses offered by colleges.
 However, there were no legal requirements for preparatory training in high school prior to the enrollment in an apprenticeship program.
 So College of Pharmacy continued to enroll students that were experts on memorizing drug names and doing hands-on work but lacked in fundamental knowledge of basic science.
 Once Dr. Prescott gained responsibility of the School of Pharmacy in University of Michigan, he took quite an innovative step by launching a program that not only offered extensive laboratory experience in basic science but also eliminated the requirement for apprenticeship for the first time in history.
 Many including, the editor of American Journal of Pharmacy, William Procter were skeptical about the merit of the diploma offered at the University due to such non-traditional course requirements.
 Dr. Prescott was even denied to be a delegate to the American Pharmaceutical Association (APhA) meeting in 1871.
 According to the clause of byLaws of APhA, “All colleges of Pharmacy or local Pharmaceutical Organizations shall be entitled to five representatives” but the University of Michigan did not fall under the definition of School of Pharmacy or Pharmaceutical Organization due to its different curriculum.
 Following the report of APhA, Dr. Prescott presented his response saying that apprenticeship was not the best way to teach students since it ignored the nature of materials the students deal with.
 He further supported his argument by saying that “the pharmacist that trained the apprentice was also a recipient of a non-scientifically oriented apprenticeship” so there was no net advancement in actual pharmaceutical knowledge.
 Besides advocating for laboratory-based pharmaceutical education, he promoted preparatory courses prior to college enrollment.
 He made “three years' schooling in Latin and German, algebra through quadratic equations, botany, and elementary physics, besides arithmetic through involution and evolution, and the correct writing of English” a requirement for the University of Michigan prior to enrollment to ensure proper understanding for the higher level courses.
 Dr. Prescott’s innovative steps might not have been welcomed at first but eventually, educators and leaders in charge of pharmaceutical education realized the importance of his acts and adapted to the new changes.

 Legacy and memorials

-Prescott House within the East Quadrangle dormitory on the University of Michigan's Central Campus was named in his honor.
+Prescott House, located within the East Quadrangle dormitory on the University of Michigan's Central Campus, was named in his honor.
 Additionally, an early student organization associated with the College of Pharmacy was called Prescott Club.